 About the same time, news of a computer virus spread like a wildfire, morphing the computers in its wake.
 The machines seemed to take on a life of their own and the assumption was there was a complex AI behind it.
 As the white hat hackers, security experts, and other programmers investigated, they could find no trace of code that could possibly explain what was happening.
 It soon spread from the personal computers into government run systems for infrastructure and services, as well as retail, manufacturing, and private contractors.
 It only took about six months for it to reach every last computer in the world, and by then it was clear that it wasn’t a computer virus—it affected computers with no remote access and by the end it didn’t even wait for the machines to boot into their operating system before affecting its change.

-In what felt like overnight, the world had the technological rug pulled out from under it.
+In what felt like overnight, the world had the technological and intellectual rug pulled out from under it.

 Out of need, people quickly found that whatever this was, it didn’t affect mechanical things: clockwork, steam and combustion engines, and manual labor soon became the force behind day to day life.
 Those with skills, knowledge, and resources in these areas rose to the top of society, and those who’d worked with computers and technology before the fall, as well as those who’d been afforded a life of leisure, soon found themselves in a position of either learning manual labor to become useful, or perishing.